-Today, SafeRx is maintained through funding from the Center for Care Innovations and Sutter Health/Palo Alto Medical Foundation.
+Today, SafeRx is maintained through funding from the California Public Health Department, Janus' Hub and Spoke grant, and Santa Cruz County Substance Use Disorder Services Prevention Division.
 Rooted in the unique concept of opioid failure (the medications have failed the patient; the patient has not failed the treatment), SafeRx continues to address the local opioid epidemic.

 The Steering Committee meets quarterly to help keep work groups on track